MTG/acousticbrainz-mediaeval-baselines/README.md

 In this baseline, we decided to focus on demonstration of possibilities of merging different genre ground truth sources using a simple deep learning architecture.

+### Data preparation

+The models are trained on 80% of the training set and validated after each epoch using the other 20% using the split script with release-group filtering.

+This training set split is available in the `data/split` folder.

 TODO

 ### Running code